 - Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

-- We cover the math of probably Fiori usage.
+- We cover the math of probable Fiori usage.

-*This article was written in August of 2017, but it has been reviewed and is current as of August 2019.
+*This article was written in August of 2017, but it has been reviewed and updated in Feb 2021.

 Background On Fiori Uptake

-I recently wrote an article that used DB-Engines, which tracks database popularity showing the HANA is declining in popularity.
-I have accumulated some stories now from contacts where HANA was pushed into accounts where it was not intended to be used.
-For example, account executives have been giving the other SAP products clients for free, but they charged for HANA.
+I recently wrote an article that used DB-Engines, which tracks database popularity, showing the HANA’s declining popularity.
+I have accumulated some stories from contacts where HANA was pushed into accounts where it was not intended to be used.
+For example, account executives have been giving the other SAP products to clients for free, but they charged for HANA.
 They did this even though the account was not in the market for HANA.

-These types of shenanigans and others have to lead me to conclude that HANA was stuffed in at customers and that many of the HANA sales have not been real, as is covered in the article How Enlarged are the HANA Implementation Numbers?
+These shenanigans and others have led me to conclude that HANA was stuffed in at customers.
+Many of the HANA sales have not been real, as is covered in the article How Enlarged is the HANA Implementation Numbers?

 Fiori is connected to HANA (not for any technical reason, but because SAP has attempted to use Fiori to lure customers into buying S/4HANA).
 Due to this unnecessary connection to HANA, Fiori’s uptake has been even more limited than it most likely would have been.

-HANA now looks less popular than it was ever advertised.
-And this has held back Fiori usage, as only Fiori can’t work with AnyDB.
+HANA now looks less prevalent than it was ever advertised.
+This has held back Fiori usage, as only Fiori can’t work with AnyDB.

 Fiori’s Technology Issues

 SAP has bet big on Fiori, putting massive development resources into it.
-SAP has pushed the number of Fiori apps up quite significantly in the past year.
-With the fanfare published about Fiori, what is lost on the typical person keeping up with Fiori, but without the direct knowledge of Fiori, is the following items:
+SAP has increased the number of Fiori apps significantly in the past year.
+With the fanfare published about Fiori, what is lost on the typical person keeping up with Fiori but without direct knowledge of Fiori is the following items:

-- Mobile First: SAP has repeatedly misrepresented Fiori as a universal UI that works equally well on the desktop and a tablet and a phone — however, Fiori is a mobile UI.
+SAP has repeatedly misrepresented Fiori as a universal UI that works equally well on a desktop tablet and a phone — however, Fiori is a mobile UI.
 It does not translate to the desktop, as SAP has stated.
 SAP is still primarily consumed on the desktop.
-Choosing to put all of one’s eggs in a mobile UI basket makes little sense.
+Putting all one’s eggs in a mobile UI basket makes little sense.

-- How Many Attempts at Mobile?: Fiori is SAP’s 5th attempt @ mobile, I.e., Before SAP acquired Sybase, in part to obtain its mobile technologies, SAP put significant resources into SAP Mobility.
-But neither of these initiatives went anywhere.
-SAP started with ITS mobile, NetWeaver mobile, Sybase SUP, then Syclo / SMP, and now Fiori.
-At this point, one seems to even remember as recent as SMP, which was supposedly the best thing since sliced bread to solve all mobility issues, and it’s only Fiori all the way now.
+SAP started with ITS mobile, NetWeaver mobile, Sybase SUP, Syclo / SMP, and Fiori.
+At this point, one seems even to remember as recent as SMP, which was supposedly the best thing since sliced bread to solve all mobility issues, and it’s only Fiori all the way now.